Trump Unloads On U.S. Intelligence Community In Latest Twitter Meltdown: ‘Are We Living In Nazi Germany?’

 After expressing outrage on Tuesday that media outlets would publish the unverified document and take any of the largely unsubstantiated allegations in the report seriously, Trump took to Twitter on Wednesday to direct his sense of outrage against the intelligence agencies.

-He blamed the intelligence agencies for allowing a dossier containing unsubstantiated allegations to be leaked, asking “Are we living in Nazi Germany?”
+He blamed the intelligence agencies for allowing a dossier containing unsubstantiated allegations to be leaked, asking, “Are we living in Nazi Germany?”

 He insisted on his innocence, saying that he has “nothing to do with Russia” and that the allegations were politically-motivated attacks against him.